DianaMukhari/-CDV01_Career_Goals_Reflection_DIAMUK460_wfo2401_GroupB_Diana-Mukhari_CDV01/career-dev/career_goals_reflection.md

 2. **Alignment with Personal Profile**:

     - Reflect on how these industries/roles align with your skills, interests, and values.
+    -
+       I have a good understanding of HTML, CSS, and JavaScript, enabling me to assist with frontend development tasks such as building user interfaces and enhancing user experiences.
+My ability to analyze and understand requirements allows me to identify and solve problems.
     - Identify any gaps or areas for further exploration.
+I need to explore further in Javascript.
 ### Part 3: SMART Career Goals

 1. **Short-term Goals** (Next 1-2 years):

     - List your specific, measurable, achievable, relevant, and time-bound goals.
+         - becoming a junior software developer
+         - Network and Build Relationships
+         - Improve Code Quality
     - Explain the rationale behind each goal.
+        - Improve Code Quality: my goal is to refactor existing code to make it more modular, readable, and maintainable, or to implement coding best practices such as unit testing or code reviews.
+          -Network and Build Relationships:my goal is to expand my professional network by attending industry events, joining online communities, and connecting with other developers and professionals in their field.
 2. **Long-term Goals** (3-5 years and beyond):

     - Outline your long-term career aspirations.
+       -
     - Describe how these align with your interests and skills.
+       -
 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**: